Nishchaypat/Premier-League-Prediction-Backend/README.md

 We deepened our understanding of machine learning techniques, Swift programming, data research, processing, and analysis.

-Unexpected Lessons:

-Our experience taught us the importance of early arrival, not just to secure a meal but also to uncover unexpected opportunities.

 NOTE : This model is only made for educational purposes.